International Holocaust Remembrance Alliance: The IHRA and the Holy See

-According to Noyes, this could indicate that the Vatican "may ... be pulling back due to concerns about ITF pressure to declassify records from the WWII-era pontificate of Pope Pius XII".
-With the exception of two statements made about the commencement of the atrocities in Poland, Pope Pius XII has long been a controversial figure for his failure to publicly denounce the Holocaust.

-From 16–17 February 2017 the IHRA, in cooperation with the Holy See, held a conference entitled Refugee Policies from 1933 until Today: Challenges and Responsibilities for public policy-makers from Europe, North America and the Middle East, media representatives and representatives of NGOs and civil society organizations at the Palazzo della Cancelleria in Rome.
-Speakers from the Holy See included Archbishop Paul Richard Gallagher, Secretary for Relations with States within the Holy See's Secretariat of State, H.E Mgr.
-Silvano Maria Tomasi, Secretary Delegate of the Dicastery for Promoting Integral Human Development, and Dr. Johan Ickx, head of the Historical Archive, Section for Relations with States of the Secretariat of State.
+In 2009, the Vatican withdrew from a written agreement to join the IHRA (then the ITF) as observer member.
+On 21 December 2010, The Guardian reported on leaked US diplomatic cables in which Julieta Valls Noyes, a diplomat working at the American embassy in the Vatican, suggested the withdrawal might be due to the "relatively inexperienced" foreign minister Ettore Balestrero, or to concerns about "ITF pressure to declassify records from the WWII-era pontificate of Pope Pius XII", who had been criticized for his failure to publicly denounce the Holocaust.
+The Guardian suggested the publication of the materials—some of which had been declassified years earlier—may have stalled following the death of Pope John Paul II, who had wished to canonize Pius XII, leaving only six to eight archivists working to catalogue the Vatican's 16 million documents.
+According to the cable, IHRA representatives "expressed considerable disappointment" about the Vatican's reluctance to join.

-On 2 March 2020, the Holy See officially opened the Vatican Apostolic Archive covering material from Pius XII's tenure (1939-1958).
+On 2 March 2020, the Holy See officially opened the Vatican Apostolic Archive, covering material from Pius XII's tenure (1939-1958).
 Commending the change of Vatican policy, the IHRA Chair, Ambassador Georges Santer, said: "Archival access is a key aspect of Holocaust remembrance, and contributes directly to safeguarding the historical record.
-We all share a responsibility to throw light on the still obscured shadows of the Holocaust and the Second World War, and we very much appreciate the constructive talks we had in the past with Cardinal State Secretary, Pietro Parolin, and Secretary for Relations with States, Archbishop Paul Richard Gallagher.
+We all share a responsibility to throw light on the still obscured shadows of the Holocaust and the Second World War, and we very much appreciate the constructive talks we had in the past with Cardinal State Secretary, Pietro Parolin, and Secretary for Relations with States, Archbishop Paul Richard Gallagher."